 4. Cube (1997)

 Vincenzo Natali’s Kafkaesque drama ‘Cube’ follows a group of strangers stuck in a cube-shaped room, one among many fitted with deadly traps.
 Whether they manage to stay alive and escape depends on how well they assess the rooms.
-The paranoia, suspicion, and desperation the characters fall prey to while searching for a way to escape binds it to ‘It’s What’s Inside.’
-However, ‘Cube’ carries higher stakes as death is a likely outcome.
+Confusion reigns supreme in ‘Cube’ and ‘It’s What’s Inside,’ and is followed by the resulting feeling of being lost in a maze.
+In Natali’s drama, the maze is a real one, while in the titular film, the maze is of the mind.
+The paranoia, suspicion, and desperation the characters fall prey to while searching for a way to escape also connect it to ‘It’s What’s Inside.’
+However, ‘Cube’ carries higher stakes as death is imminent.

 3. Braid (2018)